 Your nonprofit corporation must obtain a federal employer identification number (EIN).
 You may obtain an EIN by completing an online application on the IRS website.
 There is no filing fee.

 Depending on the type of activities your nonprofit intends to carry on and where it is located, it may need to obtain a state business license.
 For more information, visit the Texas Department of Licensing and Regulation.
 You can also download the Texas Business Licenses & Permits Guide.
 Most Texas cities and counties do not require a local business license.
 Check with your city or county government website to determine your local requirements.

 Now that you have created your nonprofit corporation, you can obtain your federal and state tax exemptions.
 Here are the steps you must take to obtain your tax-exempt status:

 You must apply to the Texas Comptroller of Public Accounts for an exemption from state sales, franchise, and hotel taxes.
 The easiest way to do this is to complete and file Form AP-204 with the Texas Comptroller after you have obtained your federal tax exemption.
 Include a copy of your IRS exemption letter with your application.
+See the Texas Comptroller FAQ for more information.
 Check with your local tax appraisal district if you think your nonprofit is eligible for a property tax exemption.

 Texas does not require nonprofits to register with the state before soliciting contributions from state residents.
 You may have to register your nonprofit in other states before you engage in any out-of-state solicitations.
 For more information about fundraising registration requirements in all 50 states, see Nonprofit Fundraising Registration Digital Guide, by Ronald J. Barrett and Stephen Fishman.